 The morphine in MS CONTIN may cause spasm of the sphincter of Oddi.
 Monitor patients with biliary tract disease, including acute pancreatitis, for worsening symptoms.
 Opioids may cause increases in the serum amylase.

 Use In Patients With Convulsive Or Seizure Disorders

 The morphine in MS CONTIN may aggravate convulsions in patients with convulsive disorders, and may induce or aggravate seizures in some clinical settings.
 Monitor patients with a history of seizure disorders for worsened seizure control during MS CONTIN therapy.

-Avoid the use of mixed agonist/antagonist analgesics (i.e., pentazocine, nalbuphine, and butorphanol) in patients who have received or are receiving a course of therapy with a full opioid agonist analgesic, including MS CONTIN.
-In these patients, mixed agonists/antagonists analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.
+Avoid the use of mixed agonist/antagonist (i.e., pentazocine, nalbuphine, and butorphanol) or partial agonist (buprenorphine) analgesics in patients who have received or are receiving a course of therapy with a full opioid agonist analgesic, including MS CONTIN.
+In these patients, mixed agonists/antagonist and partial agonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.

 When discontinuing MS CONTIN, gradually taper the dose [see DOSAGE AND ADMINISTRATION].
 Do not abruptly discontinue MS CONTIN.

 Driving And Operating Machinery

 MS CONTIN may impair the mental or physical abilities needed to perform potentially hazardous activities such as driving a car or operating machinery.
 Warn patients not to drive or operate dangerous machinery unless they are tolerant to the effects of MS CONTIN and know how they will react to the medication.